Merida was recognized as the best small city to live outside the United States by Condé Nast Traveler Readers’ Choice Awards.

 Regardless of your eating habits, Yucatecan cuisine has been adapted to satisfy the needs of the residents.
 For example, pib, a traditional meal related to Hanal Pixan - the Yucatecan Day of the Dead- it is also available in vegetarian and vegan versions, so those who decide to reside in Merida should not fear the lack of food options.

-Undoubtedly, the greatest attraction of Merida is the proximity to other regions.
+Undoubtedly, the greatest attraction of Merida is the proximity to other regions and many tourist attractions.

 Valladolid, Izamal, Progreso, Sisal, Chichen Itza, Uxmal, and the wide variety of cenotes, make Merida the perfect destination, since you can admire the beauty of the city and visit near places to enjoy even more adventures.